 - The muscle contractions that occur during exercise make cells able to use glucose even without insulin.

-For caregivers in Woolwich Township, NJ, and the surrounding areas, call and talk to us at Home to Stay Healthcare Solutions (856) 321-1500.
+For caregivers in Southern NJ, and the surrounding areas, call and talk to us at Home to Stay Healthcare Solutions (856) 321-1500.

 Home to Stay Senior Care Solutions is owned and operated by the Dubler and Skole Families and was started because of experiences they had with their own Families.
 In one situation Mom was living alone and had a fall.
 It was not until this fall that the family realized they were unprepared.